WebAssembly/wasi-filesystem/wasi-filesystem.md

 #### <a href="#readlink_at" name="readlink_at"></a> `readlink-at`

 Read the contents of a symbolic link.

+If the contents contain an absolute or rooted path in the underlying filesystem, this function fails with `errno::perm`.

 Note: This is similar to `readlinkat` in POSIX.
 ##### Params